 Be careful, however, because if you withdraw funds from a TFSA and then re-contribute in the same year without having the necessary contribution room, overcontribution penalties can result.
 If you wish to transfer funds or securities from one TFSA to another, you should do so by way of a direct transfer, rather than a withdrawal and recontribution, to avoid an overcontribution problem.

-If you are planning a TFSA withdrawal in early 2019, consider withdrawing the funds by the 31st of December, 2018, so you would not have to wait until 2020 to re-contribute that amount.
+If you are planning a TFSA withdrawal in early 2020, consider withdrawing the funds by December 31, 2019, so you would not have to wait until 2021 to re-contribute that amount.